geobrignell/Codility-Problems/README.md

 # LBG-practises
-Code from the exercises on Cidility
+Code from the exercises on Codility

 Exercises:
 1 - binarygap.py :